-In 1970: Niklaus Wirth (designer of Pascal), in "Program development by stepwise refinement" considered the creative activity of programming as a sequence the creative activity of programming ... as a sequence of design decisions concerning the decomposition of tasks into subtasks and of data into data structures.
+In 1970: Niklaus Wirth (designer of Pascal), in "Program development by stepwise refinement" considered the creative activity of programming ... as a sequence of design decisions concerning the decomposition of tasks into subtasks and of data into data structures.

 - 1. Program construction consists of a sequence of refinement steps.
 In each step a given task is broken up into a number of subtasks.
 Each refinement in the description of a task may be accompanied by a refinement of the description of the data which constitute the means of communication between the subtasks.
-Refinement of the description of program and data structures should proceed in parallel. - The degree of modularity obtained in this way will determine the ease or difficulty with which a program can be adapted to changes or extensions of the purpose or changes in the environment (language, computer) in which it is executed.
+Refinement of the description of program and data structures should proceed in parallel. - 2.
+The degree of modularity obtained in this way will determine the ease or difficulty with which a program can be adapted to changes or extensions of the purpose or changes in the environment (language, computer) in which it is executed.